darasus/ai-blog/content/the-best-software-engineering-books.md

   behaves.
 Cryptography Engineering is one of the best software engineering books for learning about cryptography, including its history and application in security.
+intro: >-
+  Today, software engineers are playing a much more significant role in the way businesses operate.
+Thanks to the growing importance of software and digital services, software engineers are no longer just coders with a desk in a back room somewhere.
+Instead, they’re now people who can influence entire company strategies and help shape the future of an organization.
+As such, software engineers need to have a wide range of technical skills and knowledge in order to succeed.

+  Software engineering books are an excellent way to learn more about this fast-growing profession, as well as expand your own knowledge and skills.
+Here we take a look at some of the best software engineering books you can read to supplement your existing education from university or other sources.
+Even if you don’t think you need them right now, keep reading for some great information about these essential books for software engineers…
 ---

 ## Why You Should Read Software Engineering Books